Older couple with a younger woman at a desk with clipboard and laptop

 If you’re turning 65 and working for an employer that offers employer-sponsored insurance coverage, you can keep this coverage even if you enroll in Medicare.
 The same rule applies if you have coverage under your spouse’s employer group health coverage.
 As a result, your Medicare benefits can work with your existing coverage.
 How it works depends on the size of your employer.

 Medicare Part B relates to outpatient services and involves paying a monthly premium based on how much you earn.
-You can delay enrolling in both Medicare Part B and Part D to save on premiums if your employer coverage already contains benefits for outpatient services.
+You can delay enrolling in Medicare Part B and Part D to save on premiums if your employer coverage already contains benefits for outpatient services.
 If you delay enrollment because of employer group coverage, you can enroll later without facing late penalties.
 You’ll need to enroll within eight months of your group coverage ending.

 Selecting Medicare as your primary health insurance